liquidregistrar/liquid-docs/docs/source/php.rst

     ]

-Creating data using avaliable class api
+Creating data using available class api
 ---------------------------------------

 Using BillingApi() to add fund a reseller: